 Class 107 A simple arrangement of home-grown flowers and foliage

-Class 108 MEN ONLY “Arrangement in a flower pot” maximum size 30cm x 75cm
+Class 108 MEN ONLY “Arrangement of flowers and foliage in any style” maximum size 30cm x 75cm

 SECTION V – COOKERY AND PRESERVES

 Best Exhibit Classes 120 -127 GBHS Diploma.